-In 2013, People for Education launched our largest project to date: a multi-year initiative called Measuring What Matters.
-The project is exploring what competencies and skills matter in the 21st century, and how measurement and assessment of these competencies could function as lever of positive change in the public education system.
-Measuring What Matters represents a new stage in our gradual transition from tracking “what is” in Ontario’s public education system to envisioning and developing research-based policy recommendations on “what could be/should be”.
+In 2013, working with experts from across Canada and around the world, we launched our largest project to date: Measuring What Matters, a multi-year initiative to identify what competencies and skills matter most in the 21st century, and how measurement and assessment of these competencies could function as lever of positive change in the public education system.
+Learn more.

 We bring together experts and stakeholders to tackle big challenges in public education.
 We are collaborating with organizations such as the Brookings Institution, Unicef Canada, the Canadian Institute of Wellbeing, the Circle on Philanthropy and Aboriginal Peoples of Canada, York University, and the Higher Education Quality Council of Ontario.
 By working together, learning from each other, and sharing our knowledge, we develop policy-ready solutions that lay the groundwork for real change.
 Learn more.

 Canadians are living in a time of profound economic, social, and technological transformation, and young people are navigating a world in which their future is at once exciting and uncertain.

 At People for Education, we are asking the question: How can we ensure that the public education system responds effectively to society’s evolving needs?

 We have exciting initiatives in development: sign up for our newsletter and be the first to know about our research and announcements.